Open-S2/s2-tilejson/s2-tilejson-spec/1.0.0/README.md

 - `Array<TYPE>`
 - `{ ... }`

 In the case of an array, the values are all of the same type.
 While the number types may seem expensive, the writer's will encode them (e.g. varint) to reduce the number of bytes, this is just for the reader's sake.
-Always assume any value MAY be null in actuality.s
+Always assume any value MAY be null in actuality.
+Also, if the array isn't a primitive type, then it MUST be an object but that object may only have values that are primitives.

 Example Shape: